Project Natick: Phase II

-Microsoft invited a group of marine organization to submit proposals to realize the second phase of the project.
+Microsoft invited a group of marine organizations to submit proposals to realize the second phase of the project.
 Naval Group, a French defense contractor, was selected to lead in the design and deployment of the project.
 The Natick Phase 2 vessel was deployed in June 1, 2018 off the coast of Orkney.
 The vessel stayed underwater for over two years.
 During the COVID-19 pandemic, the undersea data center was employed to process workloads for vaccine research via Folding@home.
 In July 2020, the vessel was successfully lifted out of the water and retrieved for analysis.